Separation AnxietyFeb 22 • 2019

 How separation anxiety impacts the child at different ages

 In the preschool and early childhood years, separation anxiety presents with more physical and observable signs such as complaints about stomachache or general ailments, as well as crying, clinging, refusal to part, and sometimes full-blown tantrums.
 Furthermore, these signs are often more common on Sunday nights and Monday mornings with the anticipation of a return to school, as well as following vacations and other extended periods of time off from school.
 Many parents are able to recognize that their child is struggling with separation anxiety within the first few weeks to months of witnessing a repeating pattern of these behaviours.
 In addition, teachers are often well equipped to notice and manage separation anxious kids as it is more expected in these early years.

-However, as children mature into adolescence, most people expect that youth will move beyond childhood fears of separation from loved ones, and are capable of increased independence.
+However, as children mature into adolescence, most people expect that youth will move beyond childhood fears of separation from loved ones and will develop increased independence.
 Unfortunately, for some youth these fears either persist or emerge for the first time (sometimes occurring after a stressful event such as a divorce, loss of a loved one, or transition to a new school/community).
-Adolescents behave differently than younger children, no longer crying, clinging and tantrumming, but instead may decline invitations to hang out with peers, preferring to stay home on weekends, or cut school to return home, and even limiting their adult desires, such as planning to remain at home and attend a local community college rather than going away.
-As a result, it can be harder than in younger children to understand what is causing an adolescent to behave in this way.
-Like other disorders, a careful assessment from a trained mental health professional can determine what is going on.
+Adolescents often manage their separation anxiety differently from younger children, making separation concerns harder to identify.
+They may not cry, cling or tantrum.
+Instead, they may: engage in reassurance or checking (e.g., text messages, GPS tracking); decline invitations to hang out with peers in order to stay home; refuse to go on overnight school trips of functions; have difficulty going to or staying at school all day; and demonstrate resistance to opportunities for independence, such as declining to attend their preferred university in order to attend a local community college.
+Similar to other disorders, a careful assessment from a trained mental health professional may be needed to identify the problem.